w33ab00/IRDM2016/README.md

   - Version compatibility: Keras 1.0.0 with Theano 0.8.0.dev0 as backend

 Usage:

 1. Get the dataset
-  1.Extract the `GEFCom2014 Data/Load/Task 1/L1-train.csv` file from archive
+  1. Extract the `GEFCom2014 Data/Load/Task 1/L1-train.csv` file from archive
-  2.Put it in the `/data` folder
+  2. Put it in the `/data` folder
-2. Go to `/code` folder.
+3. Go to `/code` folder.
 Run the python scripts in the following order:
   <pre>
   getFeatures.py
   mlpPretraining.py